S3-working-group/s3-practical-guide/docs/reasoned-decision-making.md

 ---
 title: "Reasoned Decision-Making"
+next_page_title: "Role Selection"
+next_page_url: "role-selection.html"
+prev_page_title: "Proposal Forming"
+prev_page_url: "proposal-forming.html"
 ---

-**Engage in productive dialogue by investigating different perspectives and the knowledge of participants, to reach agreement on what is considered viable, relevant, valid or empirically true.**
+<div class="card summary"><div class="card-body">Engage in productive dialogue by investigating different perspectives and the knowledge of participants, to reach agreement on what is considered viable, relevant, valid or empirically true.
+</div></div>
 There are many paths people can follow to arrive at a decision with others (majority, consensus, authoritative, etc), but for any approach that uses reason as a basis for that agreement, they typically follow a similar pattern of _Reasoned Decision-Making_.

 Reasoned Decision-Making lays out the process that groups take when applying reason to check whether a proposal, existing agreement or amendment is good enough, or if a particular argument is relevant, valid or empirically true.